compbel/SCIFIL/README.md

 ### Output file

-Output contains only one line - calculated fitness of mutations in the same order as in input csv file:
+Output contains only one line - calculated fitness of mutations in the same order as in names file or as their numbers in gv file (if names file is not specified).
+Repeated mutation's fitness will be the last one

 ```
 1.0051 1.0119 1.0206 1.0289 1.0385 1.0490 1.0605 1.0745 1.0904 1.1068 1.1354 1.1107 1.1475 1.1905 1.2466 1.3785